forestdb/forestdb.org/models/2025-problang-metaphor.md

 Now we model what the speaker might be trying to communicate, which is the role of the goalPrior.
 Here, we assume the speaker could be trying to highlight any one of the three traits: large, graceful, or majestic.
-Additionally, each of these traits have equal probability.
+Additionally, each of these traits has equal probability.
 So the model starts out with no bias about which trait the speaker is focused on.

 We then define a goalState function, which checks if a given set of features satisfies a goal.
 For